Here it is, in its most compact (and least human-readable) form:

 Read the extensively commented source code if you are interested in its inner workings.

 The compact form can be conveniently pasted into a running instance of dc, or - better yet - into an initialization file, if the dc version you use allows such a mechanism.
 For example, GNU dc allows a script file to be read before accepting input from STDIN.
 Like this:

 $ dc -f ~/etc/my_macros.dc -

 The initial 0 is a sequence terminator (first in, last out!).
-When encountered while consuming the stack, it marks the end of datum/weight pairs: this allows for an arbitrary number of pairs.
+When encountered while the macro is consuming the stack, it marks the end of datum/weight pairs: this allows for an arbitrary number of pairs.
+Note that the 0 takes the place of a weight: having a datum/weight pair with a null weight would be pointless, therefore we can use 0 as the terminator.
 The lwx means: load macro w (WAM itself) and execute it.
 The final p prints the result.

 0 datum1 weight1 datum2 weight2 ... ... datumn weightn lwx p